Constantinos Chamzas

 I am an Assistant Professor in Robotics Engineering at Worcester Polytechnic Institute.

+I have received my Diploma from Aristotle University of Thessaloniki as an Electrical and Computer Engineer in 2017.
 I received my Ph.D. in Computer Science in 2023 at Rice University, working under the supervision of Dr. Lydia Kavraki and Dr. Anshumali Shrivastava.
 I am honored to have received an NSF-GRFP fellowship for my doctoral studies.
-I received my Diploma from Aristotle University of Thessaloniki as an Electrical and Computer Engineer in 2017.
+More details can be found in my curriculum vitae.

 news

-Jul 1, 2023 I officially joined the Robotics Engineering Department of Worcester Polytechnic Institute as an Assistant Professor!
+Jul 01, 2023 I officially joined the Robotics Engineering Department of Worcester Polytechnic Institute as an Assistant Professor!

 Sep 17, 2022 I was named a Future Faculty Fellow by the School of Engineering at Rice University.